 Examples of information that should be included in an SBOM can be found in Appendix G (page 43) of the Medical Device and Health IT Joint Security Plan.

 The importance of cybersecurity has reached the highest levels of government.
-As of November 2022, US Congress was considering the Protecting and Transforming Health Care Act (PATCH Act).
+As of late 2023, US Congress was still considering the Protecting and Transforming Health Care Act (PATCH Act).
 If passed and signed by the president, it would mandate the following “The manufacturer shall furnish to the Secretary a software bill of materials, including commercial, open-sourced, and off-the-shelf software components that will be provided to users.”

 While the proposed mandate for SBOMs may seem like another compliance hurdle, it should instead be embraced as a collective effort by government and industry to make devices more resilient to threats.
 A software bill of materials helps risk management efforts by identifying devices that contain software that might be susceptible to cybersecurity threats.

 The increasing cybersecurity risks to medical device manufacturers can be attributed to a variety of factors, including the blissful ignorance of manufacturers who “don’t know what they don’t know.”
 Fortunately, FDA is not naive to the threats posed by hackers and has released a flurry of cybersecurity and software documents recently.
 In fact, the first guidance document below recommends (i.e., you’d be foolish not to do so) that you make SBOMs part of your software development efforts and part of your design history file and design master record documentation.

 Here are some relevant FDA documents to download: